lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Resting at an Inn ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

+This event occurs when Stahn has the title **Country Boy** set while speaking with the Lens Reader in the Traveler's hut.
+Stahn will learn about the secret of the lens.

 ![](stahn-guide/sub096_1.png)
-▲ You wont see this NPC anymore but after chatting with her you'll unlock a series of rare skits that are really worth seeign.
+▲ You wont see this NPC anymore but after chatting with her you'll unlock a series of rare skits that are really worth seeing.

 ---